 As discussed above, we collect personal information about you when you give it to us and when it is collected by our website however we may also collect personal information that is given to us or made available to us by a third party (for example, information that is on a publicly maintained record or that you have made available on a public platform).

 We may automatically collect certain data from you as you use our website by using cookies and similar technologies.
 Please see our cookie section below.

 We may receive data from third parties such as analytics providers like Google, advertising networks such as Facebook, information providers such as Google, providers of technical, payment and delivery services, such as data brokers or aggregators.
 Most of this information does not specifically identify you.

 This information forms part of the personal information described in this policy.
 We will not intentionally collect personal information that is unintentionally disclosed.

 Collecting sensitive information

 We do not intend to collect sensitive information about you and request you never disclose information about your health, racial or ethnic origin, political opinions, religious beliefs or sexual orientation to us in person or on our website or any blog or social media account associated with our website or business.

 Our services are not designed to be used by minors under the age of 16 and we do not intend to collect information about such minors.
-We will make reasonable endeavours to delete any details of users under the age of 16 years where a parent or guardian has notified us that any such details have been obtained.
+We will make reasonable endeavours to delete any details of users under the age of 16 years when a parent or guardian has notified us that any such details have been obtained.
 By providing us with your data, you warrant to us you are over the age of 16.